-Whilst a dentist can help to properly treat symptoms of gingivitis, it’s important that you also do your part.
+Whilst a dentist can help to treat symptoms of gingivitis properly, it’s important that you also do your part.
 You should cut back on smoking and keep up with a rigorous oral hygiene routine.

 Deep tooth cleaning: Involves scaling to remove tartar from above and below the gum line.
 Then, root planing to smooth rough spots and remove plaque or tartar from the root surface.
 Lasers can also be used to remove tartar with less pain or bleeding.